kingmolnar/Image-Processing-Analytics/OpenCV/README.md

 # OpenCV Introduction

-These notebooks provide a brief introduction to OpenCV
+These notebooks provide a brief introduction to OpenCV and several exercises.
+Solutions per request.

 - 1_Getting_Started_with_OpenCV.ipynb
   - basics to load images,